MaxwellRebo/ittk/README.md

   Please ping me if you find any errors.
 These functions have been tested against both Matlab and R implementation of the same kind, and found to be generally sound as of this writing.

-  TODO: Expand to more complex data types; helper methods to format data; parallel/many-core versions; additional useful information-theoretic ad probabilistic methods.
+  TODO: Expand to more complex data types; helper methods to format data; parallel/many-core versions; additional useful information-theoretic and probabilistic methods.

   If you have a suggestion for an algorithm you'd like to see added here, please let me now and I'm happy to add it!